-Trump Taps Brett Kavanaugh As His Second Supreme Court Pick
+Trump Taps Brett Kavanaugh As His 2nd Supreme Court Pick

 "Throughout legal circles, he is considered a judge's judge, a true thought leader among his peers," Trump said of Kavanaugh.
 "He is a brilliant jurist with a clear and effective writing style, universally regarded as one of the finest and sharpest legal minds of our time.
 And just like Justice Gorsuch, he excelled as a clerk for Justice Kennedy."

-Since 2006, Kavanaugh has served on the U.S. Court of Appeals for the District of Columbia Circuit, often called the nation's second most powerful court.
+Since 2006, Kavanaugh has served on the U.S. Court of Appeals for the District of Columbia Circuit, often called the nation's second-most-powerful court.
 He was appointed to that post by President George W. Bush, after serving as Bush's White House staff secretary.

 Kavanaugh graduated from Yale Law School and clerked for Kennedy in the mid-1990s.
 Kavanaugh later worked with independent counsel Kenneth Starr during the investigation of President Bill Clinton.